kaczla/list-lm/data/readme/utils_links.md

 - [Lance](https://github.com/lancedb/lance) - Lance is a modern columnar data format that is optimized for ML workflows and datasets.
 Convert from parquet in 2-lines of code for 100x faster random access, a vector index, data versioning, and more.
 Compatible with pandas, duckdb, polars, pyarrow, with more integrations on the way.
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.
 - [Language Models](https://github.com/jncraton/languagemodels) - Python building blocks to explore large language models on any computer with 512MB of RAM.
+- [LightEval](https://github.com/huggingface/lighteval) - LightEval is a lightweight LLM evaluation suite that Hugging Face has been using internally with the recently released LLM data processing library datatrove and LLM training library nanotron.
 - [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) - Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 - [LiteLLM](https://github.com/BerriAI/litellm) - lightweight package to simplify LLM API calls - Azure, OpenAI, Cohere, Anthropic, Replicate.
 - [Llama 2 Everywhere (Unikraft-centric setup)](https://github.com/unikraft/app-llama2-c) - Standalone, Binary Portable, Bootable Llama 2.
 This is a Unikraft-centric setup of Llama 2 Everywhere (L2E).